SanielX/Microscenes/README.md

-// You can also change its type by using context menu [MicrosceneNodeType(MicrosceneNodeType.Hybrid)] [SerializeReferencePath(SRPathType.Abstract, "Wait")] public class WaitHybdridNode : MicrosceneNode, INameableNode // INameableNodeis explained below {
+// You can also change its type by using context menu [MicrosceneNodeType(MicrosceneNodeType.Hybrid)] [SerializeReferencePath(SRPathType.Abstract, "Wait")] public class WaitHybdridNode : MicrosceneNode, INameableNode // for INameableNode explanation see Dynamic Node Name {
     float timer;
     [SerializeField, Min(0)] float m_WaitTime = 1f;